heche-psb/fossiler/README.md

 **Phylogenetic Justification:** (Viviana et al., 2012) proposed the fossil assignment as *Rosannia manika* Srivastava emend following the revised generic diagnosis of (Srivastava and Braman 2010) featured with an obligate ana-ulcerate tetrad with calymmate exine and granulose supratectal ornamentation and a close morphological affinity with the pollen of extant *Lactoris fernandeziana* Phil, which was thus suggested to be assigned to Lactoridaceae.

-**Age Justification:** Cluster analysis (Q mode) of (Viviana et al., 2012) revealed two stratigraphically wellordered major groups of samples: group A comprised of the Maastrichtian samples M1-M3, group B comprised of all early Danian samples.
+**Age Justification:** Cluster analysis (Q mode) of (Viviana et al., 2012) revealed two stratigraphically well ordered major groups of samples: group A comprised of the Maastrichtian samples M1-M3, group B comprised of all early Danian samples.
 The highest proportional abundances of *Rosannia manika* Srivastava emend emerged at sample M3 as 0.389.
 Thus, we used 72.3 - 66.0 mya as the age bound for this fossil, according to the [International Chronostratigraphic Chart v2023/04](https://stratigraphy.org/).

 :microscope: **${\text{\color{green} Fossil \ No.3}}$**

 **Brief Desription:** The oldest fossil found in Canellales.

-**Age Bounds:** 72.3 - 66.0 mya.
+**Age Bounds:** 72.3 - 66.0 mya (changed into 121.4 - 113.0 mya according to (Santiago el al, 2020)).

 **Taxon & Specimen & Rock: *Pseudowinterapollis couperi* Krutzsch, 1970 emend, pollen grains labeled as MPM-MP 1952 101,3/8 on the Monte Chico Formation, Upper Cretaceous, Santa Cruz, Cretaceous of Argentina.